outscale/frieza/docs/CONTRIBUTING.md

 # How to implement a new provider

 - Create package in `internal/providers/` folder.
-You can start by copying `provider_exemple`.
+You can start by copying `provider_example`.
 - Provider's package must implement:
   - Provider interface (see `internal/common/provider.go`)
   - On package level: